e-caste/iptfup/README.md

 ## Environment variables

-`IPTFUP_TIMER` accepts a numeric value that represents the countdown timer in seconds.
+- `IPTFUP_TIMER` accepts a numeric value that represents the countdown timer in seconds.
 The default is 10 seconds.

-`IPTFUP_RULES_PATH` is the file to which iptfup will automatically save the rules upon confirmation.
+- `IPTFUP_RULES_PATH` is the file to which iptfup will automatically save the rules upon confirmation.
 If left empty the rules will not be saved automatically.
 In case the file already exists it will be backed up to the current directory with the name `iptfup-rules-backup`.
 Subsequent backups to the same file will overwrite each other.
+Examples: on Debian-based distros it should be set to `/etc/iptables/iptables.rules`, on RedHat distros (Fedora, CentOS) it should be set to `/etc/sysconfig/iptables/iptables.rules`